stormpath/stormpath-documentation/source/auth_n.rst

         :language: php

-.. only:: rest or csharp or nodejs or php or vbnet or ruby
+.. only:: rest or nodejs or php or ruby

   .. code-block:: json